betterscientificsoftware/bssw.io/Articles/Blog/2021-03-siam-cse21-retrospective.md

 The SIAM Computational Science and Engineering conference series has always been a good place to talk about *software*.
 It starts with SIAM's "crowd-sourcing" approach to organizing many of its conferences -- the community is asked not to write and submit papers, but to organize multi-speaker sessions around topics of interest.
 The organizers of the CSE conference series recognize the centrality of *software* to the practice of computational science and engineering, and they've always welcomed such topics.
 While many workshops and conferences focus on new science, new algorithms, etc., at CSE it is also possible to hold discussions about the experience of software development and sustainability.
 And this year, with the help of more than 60 presenters, the conversation around software was one of the most extensive we've seen.
 There were seven software-focused "minisymposia", each including either five or ten speakers, as well as a topical group of posters, or "minisymposterium" put together by sixteen organizers.
 For those who registered for CSE21, the minisymposia were recorded, and will be available through the vFairs conference platform until June.  **But for those who didn't register, we've collected the presentations and posters from these software-focused sessions to share with the community, and we'll link to them below.** (As of publication, the collections are mostly complete, and we will add the remaining presentations as quickly as we can.)

+Consider joining us in organizing software-focused sessions for future SIAM and other conferences.
+Parallel Processing 2022 (PP22), the next conference in CSE's sister series, which alternates years with CSE, will be announced soon.
+CSE23 has already been announced for late February 2023.
+Look for the call for Minisymposium proposals to appear about 7-8 months in advance.

 ### Software Productivity and Sustainability for CSE

 Collected presentations DOI: [10.6084/m9.figshare.c.5321423](https://doi.org/10.6084/m9.figshare.c.5321423) | SIAM program pages: [MS30](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=70085)